Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Results

-The purpose of introducing the evaluation framework is to automatically test the capabilities of doctor LLMs in diagnostic dialogues, such as gathering patient symptom information and providing effective recommendations.
 In this section, we first analyze the performance of the SAPS in multi-turn interactions to ensure its effective engagement with doctor LLMs.
 Subsequently, the SAPS and doctor LLMs' diagnostic dialogues are evaluated and scored using three types of methods: human evaluation and two forms of automatic evaluation, including GPT-4 evaluation~\cite{liu-etal-2023-g} and automated metric evaluation.
 We then analyze the correlation among the results of these three methods to validate the appropriateness of indicators.
 Finally, the performance of the doctor LLMs in multi-turn diagnostic dialogues is examined on the publicly available benchmarks to demonstrate the scalability of the AIE framework.
 This comprehensive approach underscores the efficacy of the framework in assessing doctor LLMs within the context of clinical consultations.